-A: We’ve written a blog item about the modern American use of “that” and “which.”
-Our views reflect those in popular language guides like The Chicago Manual of Style, Garner’s Modern American Usage, The New York Times Manual of Style and Usage, and Pat’s Woe Is I.
+A: We’ve written previous posts, most recently in 2008, about the modern American use of “that” and “which.”
+Our views largely reflect those in popular usage guides like The Chicago Manual of Style, Garner’s Modern American Usage, The New York Times Manual of Style and Usage, and Pat’s Woe Is I.

 If the information is essential and defines what came before it, use “that.”
 If the information is not essential and merely adds to what came before, use “which” and set the clause off with commas.

 Information that’s defining is called “restrictive” and is introduced with “that.”
 Information that’s nondefining (it’s like a parenthetical aside) is “nonrestrictive” and is introduced with “which.”

 We’ll use two examples from Woe Is I (note the underlined clauses):

 Restrictive: “The dog that won best in show was Buster’s bulldog.”

 Nonrestrictive: “Buster’s bulldog, which had one white ear, won best in show.”

 Again, reasonable people have legitimate differences of opinion here.
 Scholarly works on grammar do not recognize any “rule” that would limit “which” to nonrestrictive clauses.
 Neither do standard dictionaries or Merriam-Webster’s Dictionary of English Usage.